Low self-esteem can harm a relationship, and brushing it off won’t make it go away.

 So, if you’re the one with low self-esteem there are three steps I recommend you try:

-First, rebut that inner voice aka the inner critic.
+Rebut that inner voice aka the inner critic

 You can do that through stopping the negative voice (when you catch yourself thinking that way) and then replace that thought with one that is positive or healthier.